ISSArt-LLC/ISSArt-LLC.github.io/posts/2015-01-22-application-development-scratch-part-1.md

 As far as time is concerned, as a person adept at programming, writing the code from the ground up may only take a bit longer than the few weeks you would need to buy a source code, and then bend it to meet your goals.

-Even if you were to remove the time and money factors from the equation, you would still gain important flexibility from writing code from scratch, as it would allow you to take the development in any direction you desire without consideration of what someone else has already “baked” into the code.
+Even if you were to remove the time and money factors from the equation, you would still gain important flexibility from writing code from scratch, as it would allow you to take the development in any direction you desire without consideration of what someone else has already "baked" into the code.

 ## Flexibility